electronicvisions/halco/README.md

-# Coordinates for HICANN-based and HICANN-DLS-based neuromorphic systems
+# Coordinate Systems for BrainScaleS architectures